OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 }
 </style>
 <div class="notebook-links">
-<a class="colab-link" href="https://colab.research.google.com/github/kubeflow/website/blob/master/content/en/docs/components/pipelines/sdk/build-pipeline.ipynb">Run in Google Colab</a>
+<a class="colab-link" href="https://colab.research.google.com/github/OpenDataology/website/blob/master/content/en/docs/components/pipelines/sdk/build-pipeline.ipynb">Run in Google Colab</a>
-<a class="github-link" href="https://github.com/kubeflow/website/blob/master/content/en/docs/components/pipelines/sdk/build-pipeline.ipynb">View source on GitHub</a>
+<a class="github-link" href="https://github.com/OpenDataology/website/blob/master/content/en/docs/components/pipelines/sdk/build-pipeline.ipynb">View source on GitHub</a>
 </div>

-A Kubeflow pipeline is a portable and scalable definition of a machine learning (ML) workflow.
+A OpenDataology pipeline is a portable and scalable definition of a machine learning (ML) workflow.
 Each step in your ML workflow, such as preparing data or training a model, is an instance of a pipeline component.
 This document provides an overview of pipeline concepts and best practices, and instructions